 How to implement a hybrid work environment

-Long before COVID-19, organizations around the world depended on their intranet to increase knowledge management, communication, innovation, efficiency, and resilience.
+Long before the pandemic, organizations around the world depended on their intranet to increase knowledge management, communication, innovation, efficiency, and resilience.
 Modern intranets take it one step further by automating a variety of business processes, like those involving paper forms.

 Include your employees in the process

 There is a greater chance your hybrid workplace initiative will be successful if employees feel included in the journey and related discussions.
 This could be accomplished through employee surveys and polls, where employees are asked for input on how they feel about returning to the workplace.